-Federal income tax: The Organization is a not-for-profit organization and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, except to the extent it has unrelated business activities.
+Federal income tax: The Organization is a not-for-profit organization and is exempt from federal income taxes under section 501(c)(3) of the Internal Revenue Code, except to the extent it has unrelated business activities.
 As such, no provision for federal income taxes has been made in the accompanying financial statements.
-Uncertain tax provisions, if any, are recorded in accordance with accounting guidance for income taxes, which requires the recognition of a liability for tax provisions taken that do not meet the more-likely-than-not standard that the position will be sustained upon examination by the taxing authorities.
-There is no liability for uncertain tax positions recorded at June 30, 2017 and 2016.
+Uncertain tax provisions, if any, are recorded in accordance with accounting guidance for income taxes, which requires the recognition of a liability for tax provisions taken that do not meet the more likely than not standard that the position will be sustained upon examination by the taxing authorities.
+There is no liability for uncertain tax positions recorded at June 30, 2018 and 2017.

 The Organization's policy is to record interest and penalty expense related to income taxes as interest and other expense, respectively.
-At June 30, 2017 and 2016, no interest or penalties have been or are required to be accrued.
+At June 30, 2018 and 2017, no interest or penalties have been or are required to be accrued.

-Use of estimates: The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates: The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Functional allocation of expenses: The costs of providing various programs and activities have been summarized on a functional basis in the statements of activities and changes in net assets.
+Functional allocation of expenses: The costs of providing various programs and activities have been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.